DanielTakeshi/rl_algorithms/bc/README.md

 # Results

+Many subplots have three curves, each with one standard deviation error regions.
+The reason is that for a given BC run, each "evaluation point" (e.g. every 50 training minibatches) I will run some "test-time" rollouts to see performance, but I also wanted to test with different initializations, hence the different random seeds.

-Note that Ant-v1, HalfCheetah-v1, Hopper-v1, and Walker2d-v1 use 4, 11, 18, and
+Ant-v1, HalfCheetah-v1, Hopper-v1, and Walker2d-v1 use 4, 11, 18, and 25 expert
-25 expert rollouts since that follows the GAIL paper.
-Humanoid-v1 uses 80, 160,
+rollouts since that follows the GAIL paper.
+Humanoid-v1 uses 80, 160, and 240
-and 240 expert trajectories.
+expert trajectories.

 Observations: